+STFC is subject to the COSHH Regulations (2002) regarding the use of substances as defined within STFC SHE Code 37.
 Any person wishing to use a hazardous substance in the CLF may obtain advice from the nominated COSHH or BioCOSHH assessor in charge of the area they are to work in.
-They must obtain authorisation before bringing any hazardous substance (including biological material) on site.
-A COSHH assessment must be carried out.
-Work involving bio-samples can only be
+They must obtain authorisation, by means of an approved COSHH or BioCOSHH assessment before bringing any hazardous substance (including biological material) on to site, whether that be in person, via a visitor or purchasing the material.
+Only CLF appointed COSHH or BioCOSHH assessor can approve assessments.
+A COSHH assessment must not be approved by the initial assessor.